Dual Diagnosis Treatment Tuscaloosa, AL

 • Residential substance abuse treatment

-Indian Rivers Mental Health Center A Womans Place is a dual diagnosis treatment center in Tuscaloosa, Alabama that provides treatment services for substance use and mental health disorders that include PTSD as well as anorexia.
+Indian Rivers Mental Health Center Substance Abuse Services is a dual-diagnosis treatment center in Tuscaloosa, Alabama that offers treatment services for substance abuse and mental health disorders that include panic disorder as well as bulimia.

 Address: 2209 9th Street, Tuscaloosa, AL 35401 in Tuscaloosa County